Forced Into Bankruptcy

 In addition, most medically bankrupt people were in the middle class before having fallen into financial hardship and over 60% of bankrupt people had attended college and owned their own homes.

 Many factors put people and families at risk of homelessness.
-Economic conditions such as unemployment, low wages, expensive housing, and the lack of health and/or disability insurance are common factors that can lead a person to being rendered homeless.
+Economic conditions such as unemployment, low wages, expensive housing, and the lack of health and/or disability insurance are common factors that can lead a person to be rendered homeless.

 Given the extent of this growing crisis, it is ironic that the United States, the wealthiest nation on the planet, is also the only developed country still without universal health care.
 Without universal healthcare over fifty-million Americans remain without medical insurance and at risk.